brkarcher/brkarcher.github.io/opera.md

 James stared.

 "You are _roux_, _non_?
-What do you English say?" she said, furring her brows in a drunken squint.
+What do you English say?" she said, furrowing her brows in a drunken squint.
 "Kick for the other team?"

 "Ah, um, well... you could say that."